nikolaus-lemberski/cachedemo/README.md

 We're using Infinispan as simple **read-through cache** here.
 The endpoint `/tasks` lists all the tasks.
 The endpoint `/tasks/<id>` simulates slow loading from database.
 After the first call, the result is in cache and subsequent responses are returned from cache (very fast).

 Infinispan also supports _write-through_ and _write-behind_.
 These are not demonstrated here.
+Marshalling is done via Java Marshaller.
+Json, Xml and Protobuf are also supported, but not demonstrated here.

 ## Usage